-Through OutRight, we've discussed how important it is to take care of our mental health and to speak out to ensure that the duty-bearers of young people's rights are acting in their best interests.
+It is the responsibility of adults, carers, parents, and governments as duty bearers to make sure that the rights of children are protected.
+Through OutRight, we've discussed how important it is to take care of our mental health and to speak out to ensure that the duty-bearers of children's rights are acting in the best interests of children, especially when it comes to our mental health and wellbeing.